vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/005/11_RtaM_voche.md

 title = "11"

 +++
 Geldner and Renou interpret pāda b as having three finite verbs: śáṃsāti, yájate, and ví … dhāḥ, subjunctive, pres. indicative, and injunctive respectively.
 The first and third go well together (esp. if the injunctive is imperatival, as dhāḥ so often is), but the indicative does not sit well between them.
-By contrast Gr interprets yájate as the dat. sg. of the act. pres. part., rather than as a middle 3rd sg.
-With Oldenberg (SBE) and Witzel Gotō, I follow Gr in the morphological analysis, but both Oldenberg and Witzel Gotō construe the part.
+By contrast Grassmann interprets yájate as the dat. sg. of the act. pres. part., rather than as a middle 3rd sg.
+With Oldenberg (SBE) and Witzel Gotō, I follow Grassmann in the morphological analysis, but both Oldenberg and Witzel Gotō construe the part.

 with vy ū̀dhāḥ.
 I think it belongs rather with śáṃsati, both because of the position of the ū and because of a nearby parallel passage also in an Agni hymn, IV.16.2 śáṃsāti ukthám … cikitúṣe … “He will recite his solemn speech to the one who attends to it,” with a dat. participle in this formula.
 The referent of yájate is Agni; note that he is called the superior sacrificer (yájīyān) in 1b, so yájate forms a ring with that first mention.